The IP65 means the degree of protection against accidental contact and ingress of dust along with water jets from any direction.

 The lamps are protected against rain thanks to the protection against water jets from all directions.
 Thanks to the dust-tightness, no insects can get into the interior of the luminaire and contaminate or damage it.

-There is a large number of IP65 luminaires for outdoor use on the market.
+There is a large number of IP 65 lights and fixtures for outdoor use on the market.
 The selection ranges from classic LED outdoor wall lights to outdoor spotlights to path lights.

 IP65 is waterproof but partially